A survey on knowledge-enhanced multimodal learning

 \subsubsection{Ranking metrics}

 \textit{Ranking metrics} \cite{ir} provide further insights regarding the success of retrieving the right answer by providing information related to the position the ground truth answer was ranked.
-Tasks commonly using ranking metrics are image captioning (IC), visual storytelling (VIST), visual dialog (VD), machine translation (MT). \textbf{R@k - Recall@k} measures the proportion of total ground truth instances that were found in the top-k rank, without taking into account their ordering.
-Higher Recall@k scores are better. \textbf{P@k - Precision@k} is the percentage of ground truth answers in the top-k over all retrieved top-k items, without taking into account their ordering.
+Tasks commonly using ranking metrics are image-text \& text-image retrieval (ITR/TIR), visual storytelling (VIST), visual dialog (VD), machine translation (MT). \textbf{Recall@k (R@k)} measures the proportion of total ground truth instances that were found in the top-k rank, without taking into account their ordering.
+Higher Recall@k scores are better. \textbf{ Precision@k (P@k)} is the percentage of ground truth answers in the top-k over all retrieved top-k items, without taking into account their ordering.
 Higher Precision@k scores are better.
-When ordering is to be considered, \textbf{MRR - Mean Reciprocal Rank} acts as a useful performance measure.
+When ordering is to be considered, \textbf{Mean Reciprocal Rank@k (MRR@k)} acts as a useful performance measure.
 As reciprocal rank of an answer is considered the inverse of the rank position of the -first- right answer.
 By averaging over all instances, MRR is derived, with higher values indicating better performance.
 For $N$ instances, if $rank_i$ denotes the position of instance $i$, MRR can be written as:

-Another order-sensitive metric is \textbf{Discounted cumulative gain (DCG)}, which measures the gain an answer offers based on its ranking by taking into account a graded relevance scale.
+Another order-sensitive metric is \textbf{Discounted Cumulative Gain (DCG)}, which measures the gain an answer offers based on its ranking by taking into account a graded relevance scale.
 The graded relevance value is supposed to reduce logarithmically with respect to the position, thus penalizing highly relevant answers that appear lower in the rank.
 For $rel_i$ the graded relevance at position $i$ and $p$ a particular rank position, $DCG$ score for $p$ is defined as:

 \textbf{Normalized Discounted Cumulative Gain (NDCG)} is a normalized rank quality score that represents the ratio between the $DCG$ score of the rank returned by an algorithm divided by the ideal order $DCG$ ($iDCG$).